danielsiwiec/gh-deploy/README.md

 # gh-deploy

-> A small library to kick-start static pages, using GitHub Pages
+> A **one-liner** to kick-start static pages, using GitHub Pages

 This module will:

 * Create a new repo, following GitHub Pages convention
 * Add a stub index.html
-* Clone the repo into the current folder, so it's ready for your modifications
+* Clone the repo into the current folder

+As a result you will:

+* Have a deployed HTML page on GitHub
+* Have a cloned Git repository, ready to make further changes

 ## Installation